takalkartejas/learning_fastAPI/README.md

    1. Add delete user funtion in main.py
    2. Check the new delete method available at http://localhost:8000/docs, use 'get' to get the data and copy the id of the user to be deleted and use delete method and paste the id of user.
-   3. We can also do this in thunder client
+   3. We can also do this in thunder client,we put this link http://localhost:8000/users/[user id] infront of delete
 </details>

 <details> <summary>